Skip to main content

 Understanding that TRT-induced infertility is a consequence of suppressed signaling allows us to appreciate the elegance of fertility-preserving protocols.
 These are not secondary additions; they are integral components of a comprehensive hormonal optimization strategy for men who wish to maintain this biological option.

-The of these protocols are directly related to their mechanism of action and how they interact with the body’s endocrine architecture over time.
+The long-term effects of these protocols are directly related to their mechanism of action and how they interact with the body’s endocrine architecture over time.
 Each approach offers a different method of sustaining the function of the Hypothalamic-Pituitary-Gonadal (HPG) axis, and each carries its own set of considerations for extended use.

 A focused male, hands clasped, reflects patient consultation for hormone optimization.
 His calm denotes metabolic health, endocrine balance, cellular function benefits from peptide therapy and clinical evidence